Brands Look to Avoid Their Own Groundhog Day

 The second: part of the modern lexicon in which “Groundhog Day” means experiencing the same day, repeatedly, in reference to the theme of the 1993 film of the same name.
 In the film, a despondent weatherman wakes every morning to relive Feb.
 2, until he finally achieves spiritual fulfillment.

-On this Feb.
-2, many people may describe their life as a “Groundhog Day.”
-Since the pandemic hit, the days cycle through one like the next.
-We’ve lived, worked and remained in place for almost a year—adhering to stay-at-home guidelines.
+On Feb.
+2, 2021 many people might have described their life as a “Groundhog Day.”
+When the pandemic hit, the days cycled through one like the next.
+We lived, worked and remained in place for almost a year—adhering to stay-at-home guidelines.
 And much like people, brands and organizations can find themselves in a funk, putting out the same messaging year after year, which, while reliable, can lose the attention of a fickle populace.

 Examining the Source

-Of course, with COVID-19, Groundhog Day in Punxsutawney couldn’t welcome revelers and crowds as usual.
-While the town prides itself on the history and tradition of the holiday, it knew it had to adapt to the current environment for logistical and safety reasons.
-But some of its changes may also have garnered new audiences.
+Of course, during COVID-19, Groundhog Day in Punxsutawney couldn’t welcome revelers and crowds as usual.
+While the town prides itself on the history and tradition of the holiday, it knew it had to adapt to the environment for logistical and safety reasons.
+But some of its changes might also have garnered new audiences.

 The Gobbler’s Knob celebration not only included masked handlers to present the groundhog, and cardboard cutouts to create a crowd, but it also posted a livestream on The Punxsutawney Groundhog Club page.
 Social platforms were available to allow those who formerly gathered on the plaza to virtually be a part of the announcement.